scottescue/dropwizard-entitymanager/index.md

 produced by Jackson).
 </div>

-##### Important

-    The EntityManager is closed before your resource method’s return value (e.g., the Person from the database), which means your resource method is responsible for initializing all lazily-loaded collections, etc., before returning.
-Otherwise, you’ll get a `LazyInitializationException` thrown in your template (or null values produced by Jackson).

 ## Application Managed PersistentContext
 There may be times when you need to have more control over the `PersistenceContext` or need to manage a new transaction.